ijl/orjson/README.md

 pyo3-pack build --release --strip --interpreter python3.7
 ```

-There is no runtime dependency other than a manylinux environment (i.e.,
-deploying this does not require Rust or non-libc type libraries.)
+orjson is compatible with systems using glibc earlier than 2.18 if
+compiled on such a system.
+Installing from source on a musl libc distribution
+is not practical due to tooling.

 ### Serialize